Frequently Asked Questions

 What is this new proposal for a temporary deck above the bridge deck?

 In November 2020 Hammersmith and Fulham unveiled a new plan, designed by Foster + Partners and COWI, to build a temporary deck above the existing deck, which would be used by pedestrians, cyclists and vehicles while the main deck in being repaired.
 This is an exciting proposal that would solve a number of problems.
 It could also be operational within one year of a contractor being appointed.
 In February 2021, Hammersmith and Fulham ordered a feasibility study into it, conducted jointly by Foster + Partners and COWI, which concluded that such a design was indeed feasible using the existing bridge foundations.
-For more informaton, visit: https://www.lbhf.gov.uk/articles/news/2020/11/hf-sir-john-ritblat-and-foster-partners-unveil-radical-new-plans-hammersmith-bridge
+For more informaton, visit: https://www.lbhf.gov.uk/articles/news/2020/11/hf-sir-john-ritblat-and-foster-partners-unveil-radical-new-plans-hammersmith-bridge.